k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

   unavailable even if it appears in another configured range.
 Allocation continues within the current range, then falls back only if that range is exhausted.
-- A retry that finds an existing IPPool allocation verifies its corresponding overlapping-range reservation and recreates it only when it is absent.
+- An ADD that finds an existing IPPool allocation verifies its corresponding overlapping-range reservation and recreates it only when it is absent.
 A reservation with a conflicting Pod or interface is left unchanged and causes an operational error.